amiaopensource/ffmpeg-artschool/scripts.md

 ## audioviz
 Creates an audio visualization overlay by blending two input files (one video, one audio) and using FFmpeg's [displace](https://ffmpeg.org/ffmpeg-filters.html#displace){:target="\_blank"} and [showcqt](https://ffmpeg.org/ffmpeg-filters.html#showcqt){:target="\_blank"} filters.
-Essentially, the audio file gets passed through a frequency spectrum generating filter (showcqt), and the video file is forced to conform to the undulating waves of the audio.
+Essentially, the audio file gets passed through a frequency spectrum generating filter (showcqt) and the video file is forced to conform to the undulating waves of the audio.
 Sounds crazy, looks like this (Color Bars + Jumpin' Jack Flash):

 <img src="{{ site.baseurl }}/images/colorbars_audioviz.jpg" width="80%">